CALCRIM No. 3223. Reckless Driving With Specified Injury (Veh. Code, § 23105(a))

 3223.Reckless Driving With Specified Injury (Veh.
 Code,

-decide whether the People have proved the additional allegation that
+whether the People have proved the additional allegation that when the

-when the defendant committed that crime, (he/she) caused someone else
+defendant committed that crime, (he/she) caused someone else to suffer

 The People have the burden of proving this allegation beyond a